-Health and well-being are widely seen as one of the most crucial issues of the next decade.
+Health and well-being are widely seen as some of the most crucial issues of the next decade.
 Non-contagious deaths, from the likes of cardiovascular diseases and cancer, continue to rise, with lifestyle-related diseases becoming more and more common.
-Many of these could be prevented by addressing risk factors like high blood pressure, smoking and diets.
+Many of these could be prevented by addressing risk factors like high blood pressure, smoking and diet.

 The Fund will invest in impactful companies whose solutions help to save lives or encourage better health, offering a powerful dual proposition for investors:

 The fund stands apart from other health-focused global equities funds as it looks beyond the healthcare sector, to invest in companies that deliver better well-being too.

 The value of the fund's assets will go down as well as up.
 This will cause the value of your investment to fall as well as rise and you may get back less than you originally invested.
 There is no guarantee the fund will achieve its objective.

 The fund embraces the UN Sustainable Development Goals (SDGs) framework and invests in companies that generally contribute most clearly to SDG 3: good health and well-being, but also;

 Please note that while M&G supports the UN SDGs, we are not associated with the UN and our funds are not endorsed by it.